emtneutrino/races/README.md

 AI group data is saved in the file **`resources/races/aiGroupData.json`**.

 If you want to use the default value for some arguments of the **`/races register`** command, you can type '.' to use the default value for that argument.
 For example, if you type **`/races register .
-4 . . rand .
-9`** the race will be a random race using the default buy-in amount (500), 4 laps, the default DNF timeout (120 seconds), no AI drivers allowed, the default file of vehicles to randomly select from (**`resources/races/random.txt`**) and vehicles of class Off-road (9).
-This is the equivalent of **`/races register 500 4 120 no rand random.txt 9`**.
+4 . . rand 9`**, the race will be a random race using the default buy-in amount (500), 4 laps, the default DNF timeout (120 seconds), no AI drivers allowed and vehicles of class Off-road (9).
+This is the equivalent of **`/races register 500 4 120 no rand 9`**.

 If you set the number of laps to 2 or more, the start and finish waypoints must be the same.
 Instructions on how to do this are listed above.
 You may only register one race at a time.
 If you want to register a new race, but already registered one, you must unregister your current race first.
 You cannot register a race if you are currently editing waypoints.
 Stop editing first.